-Student Name: Date: Clinic Advisor: Academic Advisor: Clinical Supervisor: General expectations of SLP student performance for clinic cal tasks and clients are listed in CALIPSO.
-As a reminder: Each semester the student must meet the "I pass the 6844/7844 class.
-PLEASE NOTE: Students must also overall competency rating of 3 to be eligible for graduation You are being placed on an Intervention Plan for Autumn J be showing forward progression toward the minimum on the cumulative evaluation in CALIPSO.
-Plan is based on the following (circle applicable items): Student is not meeting Essential Functions consister itly. • Student received a "U" grade in 6/7844.
-Student did not meet the "Minimum Performance Score for Satisfactory Grade" during the Autumn / Spring / Summer Semester 20 • On the Performance Evaluation's "Met/Not Met" section in CALIPSO, one or more items was/were not met.
-Student needs improvement in clinical skill areas (clinical performance and/or documentation); see additional information.
-Not adhering to clinic deadlines - including, but not limited to, submission of required scheduling documents lesson plans, SOAP notes, requested meetings with supervisor, etc. • Consistent concerns from outside site supervisor about clinic performance; see additional information.
-Other; see additional information.
-Additional Information (attach additional documentation as necessary): You are being placed on Clinic Probation for Autumn / Spri Section 8.2 and Section 8.5 of the Graduate Handbook, Vo
+You are being placed on Clinic Probation for Autumn / Spring / Summer Semester 20.
+This probation (see Section 8.2 and Section 8.5 of the Graduate Handbook, Volume II) is based on the following (circle applicable items):

+- Student is not meeting Essential Functions consistently. - Student received a "U" grade in 6/7844. - Student did not meet the "Minimum Performance Score for Satisfactory Grade" during the Autumn / Spring / Summer Semester 20. - On the Performance Evaluation's "Met/Not Met" section in CALIPSO, one or more items was not met. - Student needs improvement in clinical skill areas (clinical performance and/or documentation); see additional information. - Not adhering to clinic deadlines including, but not limited to, submission of required scheduling documents, lesson plans, SOAP notes, requested meetings with supervisor, etc. - Consistent concerns from outside site supervisor about clinic performance; see additional information. - Other; see additional information.

+Additional Information (attach additional documentation as necessary):